 Tetiana Shuliak graduated from the Imperial Academy of Arts in St. Petersburg.
 She is a member of the National Union of Artist of Ukraine.
-Academic background and creative activity formed the personality and original style of the artist.
-Plastics and aesthetics of this style with its smooth lines and elegant ornamentation creates a visual image in the picturesque works of the artist.
+Her academic background and creative activity formed the personality and original style of the artist.
+Plastics and aesthetics of her particular style, with its smooth lines and elegant ornamentation create a visual image in the picturesque works of the artist.

 She is a beautiful colorist who boldly combines bright colors and creates contrasting combinations that create the impression of fullness and thoughtfulness, as well as a joyful aftertaste of the celebration of life, color and movement.
-Tetiana favorite genre - a decorative still-life, full of decorative elements and patterned fabrics.
+Tetiana's favorite genre is a decorative still-life, full of decorative elements and patterned fabrics.
 She is fascinated by the beauty of simple things.
-Plain peppers and melons seem exotic and mysterious.
-She stresses the influence of eastern art and also the paintings of Mathis Bonnar.
+Plain peppers and melons seem exotic and mysterious to her.
+She stresses the influence of eastern art, and also the paintings of Mathis Bonnar.

-Quite realistic vases with flowers, various jugs and fruits, the artist places in a fantastic environment of ornaments and decorative elements, which, involving everything in a color vortex, play a far from subordinate role.
-It is interesting that she chooses her dominant color range for each work, sometimes enhances the sound of color, and sometimes splits into a lot of additional shades.
-This color fidelity echoes neat strokes, and all together looks like a mosaic whirlwind.
+Quite realistic vases with flowers, various jugs and fruits, the artist places all of them in a fantastic environment of ornaments and decorative elements, which, involving everything in a color vortex, play a far from subordinate role.
+It is interesting that she chooses her dominant color range for each work, sometimes enhancing the power of the color, and sometimes splitting it into a lot of additional shades.
+This color fidelity echoes neat strokes, and all together it looks like a mosaic whirlwind.

 This is a mystery painting in a full scale.
 There's no dynamic and emotions of human being in it.
-Time is staying in these canvasses.
-These pumpkins never will be over grown.
-And these lilies will never dry.
+Time is standing still in these canvasses.
+These pumpkins never will be overripe.
+And those lilies will never dry.
 Maybe there are no stories of people at all.
 Just stories of things.
-The unusual way of some works is that the objects of composition, woven into the fabric of the background pattern, become part of this large ornament.
+The unusual touch of some of these works is that the objects of composition, woven into the fabric of the background pattern, become part of this large ornament.
 Similar experiments in a number of other works smoothly flow into generalizing abstract forms, where large color planes become dominant.
 These are color associations on the theme: "Spring mood", "Caramel" and others.

 Participation in exhibitions and plein airs: